-The C40 Cities Climate Leadership Group (C40) is a network of nearly 75 cities around the world that are taking measurable and scalable action to reduce their carbon emissions.
-C40 also partners with the Clinton Climate Initiative and the World Bank to accelerate progress on combating the negative impacts of climate change.
+The C40 Cities Climate Leadership Group (C40) is a network of more than 90 cities around the world that are taking measurable and scalable action to reduce their carbon emissions and accelerate progress on combating the negative impacts of climate change.

 Under Mike Bloomberg’s leadership, the C40 adopted a new emphasis on accountability by using outcome-driven performance metrics.

 C40 embodies Bloomberg Philanthropies’ vision for tackling climate change: driving scalable and replicable actions at the city and local level.

 Everyone is at risk from the impacts of climate change, and with no action, the world faces significant financial, public health, and safety consequences.
 For decades, federal governments and international bodies have been incapable of adequately tackling the problem.
 Now, however, the world’s cities have taken the lead in fighting the impacts of climate change locally, and their collective efforts are having a global impact.

 Leveraging his three terms of Mayor of New York City, Mike Bloomberg has served as the first U.N.
 Special Envoy for Cities and Climate Change since early 2014.
 In this role, Bloomberg is helping national governments set more ambitious climate targets by showing them how much cities can do to reduce emission and build resilience.
 Bloomberg also currently serves as the President of the Board of the C40 Cities Climate Leadership Group, a network of large cities from around the world committed to implementing meaningful and sustainable climate-related actions.
 Since 2015, Bloomberg has chaired the global Taskforce on Climate-related Financial Disclosures.

 APPLYING THE BLOOMBERG PHILANTHROPIES APPROACH TO COMBAT CLIMATE CHANGE